kjolley/BIGSdb_documentation/data_query.rst

 *********************
 Browsing isolate data
 *********************
-Isolate records can be browsed by clicking the link to 'Search or browse database'.
+Isolate records can be browsed by clicking the link to 'Search database'.

 .. image:: /images/data_query/browse_isolates.png

 Leave query form fields blank (the display of these may vary depending on modification options set by the user).
-Choose the field to order the results by, the number of results per page to display, and click 'Submit'.
+Choose the field to order the results by, the number of results per page to display, and click 'Search'.

 .. image:: /images/data_query/browse_isolates2.png

-Clicking the hyperlink for any record will display full information about the profile.
+Clicking the hyperlink for any record will display :ref:`full information <isolate_records>` about the profile.

 .. image:: /images/data_query/browse_isolates3.png

 *********************
 Querying isolate data
 *********************
-The 'Search or browse database' page of an isolate database allows you to also search by combinations of provenance criteria, scheme and locus data, and more.
+The 'Search database' page of an isolate database allows you to also search by combinations of provenance criteria, scheme and locus data, and more.

 .. image:: /images/data_query/browse_isolates.png